krewdreele/startup/README.md

 ## Services Deliverable

 Created a backend service using express and node.js.
 Called backend and third party services in front end.
+(You can login with -u 'admin' -p 'h' if you don't want to create a profile)

+Third party service:

+- Edamam api calls to get food information (when adding a meal on the "meals" page)

 Endpoints: